Hadeweka/SDL-Crystal-Bindings/README.md

 Currently, there is only one example for SDL2, as the previous examples were based on LazyFoo's tutorial (https://lazyfoo.net/tutorials/SDL/).
 However, they don't want their examples being used in foreign code (even if ported), so I decided to remove them in order to respect that questionable decision.
 See also (https://lazyfoo.net/faq.php) for details.

-For SDL3, there are many examples from the official SDL website (with more to come).

 If you want to see a specific example or have questions regarding the bindings and their usage, feel free to open an issue or pull request.